-- placing a clip, ring or band around the tubes.
+placing a clip, ring or band around the tubes.

+>

-There are two types of surgery by which tubal ligation may be performed: laparoscopic tubal ligation and mini-laparotomy.
+> There are 2 types of surgery by which tubal ligation may be performed: laparoscopic tubal ligation and mini-laparotomy.
 Your doctor will discuss the best option for you.

+>

-Laparoscopic tubal ligation
+> Laparoscopic tubal ligation

+>

-This is the most common procedure by which tubal ligation is performed.
+> This is the most common procedure by which tubal ligation is performed.
 The following steps are taken with this approach:

+>

-- Two small incisions are made in the abdomen.
+> - Two small incisions (cuts) are made in your abdomen (tummy).
 A laparoscope (a long thin tube with a camera and light source at its tip) is inserted through one incision and surgical instruments are inserted through the other incision.

-- The fallopian tubes are then able to be located and the tubal ligation performed.
+> - The fallopian tubes are then able to be located and the tubal ligation performed.

-- The incisions in the abdomen are closed with steristrips (small paper tapes) or small stitches.
+> - The incisions in the abdomen are closed with steristrips (small paper tapes) or small stitches.

+>

-Laparoscopic tubal ligation is usually performed under a general anaesthetic.
-The procedure takes approximately 30 minutes and won't normally require an overnight stay in hospital.
+> Laparoscopic tubal ligation is usually performed under a general anaesthetic.
+The procedure takes about 30 minutes and you don't usually need to stay overnight in hospital.

+>

-Sometimes an “open” surgical approach known as mini-laparotomy may be required if the laparoscopic approach is unsuitable such as:
+> Sometimes an ‘open’ surgical approach known as mini-laparotomy may be needed if the laparoscopic approach is unsuitable such as if you have:

+>

-- if there is scarring in the pelvis from previous surgery
+> - scarring in your pelvis from previous surgery

-- health conditions such as endometriosis.
+> - health conditions such as endometriosis.

-- A single incisio approximately 4 to 5 cm long is made, just above the pubic hair line.
+> - A single incision of about 4–5 cm long is made, just above your pubic hair line.

-- The fallopian tubes are located and the tubal ligation performed.
+> - Your fallopian tubes are located and the tubal ligation performed.

-- The incision is closed with dissolvable stitches.
+> - The incision is closed with dissolvable stitches.

+>

-This type of tubal ligation usually requires a hospital stay of one to two days.
+> This type of tubal ligation usually requires you to stay in hospital for a day or two.

+>

-Generally, tubal ligation is a safe procedure with very few complications.
+> Generally, tubal ligation is a safe procedure with very few complications.
 Most women have no problems after a tubal ligation.

+>

-- infection, bruising or bleeding at the operation site
+> - infection, bruising or bleeding at the operation site

-- Pelvic pain or pain in the abdomen.
+> - pelvic pain or pain in your abdomen (tummy)

-- a possible reaction to the anaesthetic
+> - a possible reaction to the anaesthetic

-- Rarely, damage to organs, including the bowel, bladder, uterus, ovaries, blood vessels and nerves can occur.
+> - rarely, damage to organs, including your bowel, bladder, uterus, ovaries, blood vessels and nerves.

+>

-Tubal ligation Family Planning, NZ
+> Tubal ligation Family Planning, NZ